Choosing Good Car Audio Equipment

 Ask around.
 Just because you don't know the manufacturer's reputation doesn't mean others don't.
 Go to the newsgroups and forums and find out what others have to say about the equipment.
 Keep in mind that not all of the opinions will be from "experts" and that some people have had bad experiences with certain brands.
 Obviously the shops will be biased either towards or against the brand depending on what they carry.
 Find out how long the company has been in business.
 Check their warranties and see if they stand behind their equipment.
 Their track record with other consumers will tell you a lot about the quality of their equipment.

-Car Audio Equipment Reviews
+Buying New Car Audio

 Car Audio Book Logo